Ask the Experts

 Latest Challenges for High Speed SerDes Systems

-Chair/Moderator: Stephen Scearce, Cisco Systems
+Chair/Moderator: Stephen Scearce, Cisco Systems Inc, Apex, NC, USA

 Abstract: With the latest drive for faster AI training systems, the electronics industry is being pushed to advance at a much faster pace.
 These GPU clusters require communication at extremely high data rates with minimal latency.
 Companies are now shipping 224Gbps SerDes in large volumes and are actively exploring the next generation of 400Gbps per lane systems.
 As data rates continue to climb, the challenges in signal and power integrity are pushing the limits of what is achievable in PCBs, packages, and cable backplanes.
 Our panel of experts from the industry and academia will each address a current challenge related to SerDes systems and provide an extended Q&A session to share their extensive experience.